learnk8s/learnk8s.io/src/custom-authentication/content.md

 The accumulated costs for the GCP resources created in this tutorial are no more than 10 US cents per hour.

-> All charges will be subtracted from the USD 300 free credits that you get when create a new account.
+> All charges will be subtracted from the USD 300 free credits that you get when you create a new account.

 ## Setting up an LDAP directory